zapier/visual-builder/docs/_partners/feature-requests-bugs.md

 ![Screenshot of Dashboard tab in left sidebar of Developer Platform](https://cdn.zappy.app/d7a53ee12f8fb94a44edbc0f8e3195ea.png)

-You can filter most growth metrics by the last X number of days to identify trends and changes in user activity in correlation to marketing initiatives, integration changes, and product updates like embedding.
+You can filter most growth metrics by the last X number of days to identify trends and changes in user activity in correlation to marketing initiatives, integration changes, and product updates like [embedding Zapier](https://platform.zapier.com/embed/full-zapier-experience).
 Usage details for each trigger and action will show which functionalities are the most popular and being effectively utilized.
 You can easily and safely share access to the insights by [inviting collaborators](https://platform.zapier.com/quickstart/invite-team-member#collaborator) to the integration without giving them permissions to make changes to it.

 ## How to Make a New Version of Your Integration